 7. $4.00 is an adorable rate for food.

-Antoni facilitates the students to rate the cheese-and-potatoes dish to make a few cash without being too pricey and going over their $four.50 limit.
+Antoni facilitates the students to rate the cheese-and-potatoes dish to make a little cash without being too pricey and going over their $four.50 limit.
 He settles at $4.00, which is “cheap and cheerful” and “cute.”
-I never looked at the range 4 like that, but k!
+I never looked at the range four like that, but k!

 8. Food is medicine.

 There’s nevertheless time and a place for a meal coma on occasion, Antoni.
-Judging using this very lengthy, very passionate sniff that Antoni gave a peach in the grocery save, he’d like to remind us that peaches smell extraordinary.
+UUsing this lengthy, passionate sniff that Antoni gave a peach in the grocery save, he’d like to remind us that peaches smell extraordinary.
 IMHO, humans would stare in case you had this form of a moment with any piece of fruit within the grocery store, but a quick whiff may be an amazing manner to pick out your produce.

 11. A precise spice series continues your food from getting boring.

-Antoni recommends rounding out your spice series to keep away from the “one-of-a-kind day, identical meal” doldrums.
+Antoni recommends rounding out your spice series to avoid the “one-of-a-kind day, identical meal” doldrums.

 12. Rotisserie chickens are flexible.